Cosmological models with asymmetric quantum bounces: Introduction

 \section{Introduction}

-According to the General Theory of Relativity, the universe has a beginning described by a singularity in space-time, which is outside the scope of the theory and, hence, cannot be investigated.
+According to the Penrose-Hawking singularity theorems in General Relativity \cite{penrose-hawking}, the universe has a beginning described by a singularity in space-time, which is outside the scope of the theory and, hence, cannot be investigated.
 This led to the idea that, in this extreme domain, characterized by very high energy densities and curvature, General Relativity must undergo modifications, which may be due to quantum gravitational effects.
 Therefore, it is necessary to formulate a quantum theory of gravity to describe the domain previously held as a singularity.

 Quantum Mechanics, on the other hand, is understood as a fundamental theory able to describe any physical system, including the whole universe.
 However, the Copenhagen interpretation cannot be applied to cosmology.
 The reason is that, in order to solve the measurement problem, this interpretation postulates that the wave function collapses when an observer performs a measurement on the system.
 Thus an external classical domain is required to perform the collapse of the wave function.